navoneel07/student-management-shell/README.md

 - Search for a specific student.
 - Modify student record, including approval of courses, posting of grades, calculating new GPA etc.
 - Delete/transfer a student depending upon the situation: delete when drop-out and transfer when pass out from the current to alumni database.
-- Use linear regression modelling to forecast expected GPA

 The forecasting model:
 -------------------------------------------------